MapleCCC/ABSort/README.md

                                   that the higher the abstraction level the topper it locates.

+  -a, --aggressive                Enable some aggressive transformations to
+                                  the source code, mostly for cosmetic
+                                  purpose.

   -e, --encoding TEXT             The encoding scheme used to read and write
                                   Python files.  [default: utf-8]